Raghwendra-Dey/productivity_meter/README.md

 ## Usage:
 > This App helped me a lot in my studies to keep track of my time wastage and making me aware of the real scenario of actual time utilization.<br>

 Start the `Time Devoted:` timer once you start studying, and let it run for all the time you think you are in continous studying mode.
-Obviously stop it when you are going for eating or anything else.<br>
+Obviously stop it when you are going for eating or any other long breaks.
+Since the `Time Devoted:` timer is linked with the `Actual Time Used:` timer so it would automatically switch on the `Actual Time Used:` timer(Don't confuse it with the vice-versa, the first timer enforces its actions on the second not the second timer on the first).<br>
-Start the `Actual Time Used:` timer in the same time when the `Time Devoted:` timer, but regularly stop this timer whenever you go for even a small break like gossiping with your friends on phone, hopped on to facebook to check whats going on, etc, etc. Stop it even if its only 10 sec long break.<br>
+Now, regularly stop the `Actual Time Used:` timer whenever you go for even a small break like gossiping with your friends on phone, hopped on to facebook to check what's going on, checking messages, etc, etc. **Stop it even if its only 10 sec long break.**<br>
 <br>
 NOTE: It is recommended to use this in laptops only.
 This project is not made responsive so, could not expect to give a good experience while using in mobile phones.
 If you wish to make it responsive then do shoot me a PR.<br><br>
 Thanks to [this](https://github.com/nelsonic/stopwatch) repo, which i used as the baseline and modified upon to serve my required purpose.